LittleRizz/led-and-crawler/Web-Crawler.md

 2.)
 Basic Class (YeOldeCrawler)

-This would include my limits on how many results to get, as well as some lists where i could keep URLS that have been either found of visited, and it would also keep track of whether or not my dirtyWork class was successfully loading and parsing URLS - in the event of an error, the process would stop.
+This would include my limits on how many results to get, as well as some lists where i could keep URLS that have been either found or visited, and it would also keep track of whether or not my dirtyWork class was successfully loading and parsing URLS - in the event of an error, the process would stop.

 3.)
 Dirty Work Class